aws-samples/multicloud-application-development-pattern/README.md

 ## Java

-To build the Java multi-cloud design pattern, do the following:
+To build the Java multicloud design pattern, do the following:

 1. From the `java` directory, run `mvn clean install`.
 This builds every modules' artifacts, including one for GCP, AWS, Azure under the `/deployments` directory.